Attributes

 A valid string for the channel field follows the same rules than the name attribute.
 This is an optional attribute.
 It is sometimes used to identify a maturity of the package (“stable”, “testing”…), but in general this is not necessary, and the maturity of packages is better managed by putting them in different server repositories.

-The user can be specified in the command line with --channel=<mychannel>
+The channel can be specified in the command line with --channel=<mychannel>

 Metadata